The QG config file#

 A check is an entity in the config file that is used to define a process check.

-field with context about the check.
+It must contain a title field with context about the check.

-Additionally it must contain either an automation
+Additionally it must contain either an automation or a manual section.

-section contains the definition of an autopilot that is used to automate the check.
+The automation section contains the definition of an autopilot that is used to automate the check.

-It must contain an autopilot
+It must contain an autopilot property and optionally an env or a config section.

-property contains the name of the autopilot that is used to automate the check.
+The autopilot property contains the name of the autopilot that is used to automate the check.

-section contains environment variables on check level that are passed to the autopilot.
+The env section contains environment variables on check level that are passed to the autopilot.

-section contains names of additional configuration files that are used.
+The config section contains names of additional configuration files that are used.

 (Note: You must mention config files if you want to